-Froedtert & the Medical College of Wisconsin have played a pioneering role in the development and innovative use of advanced diagnostic techniques to map the functional areas in the brain prior to surgery.
+Froedtert & MCW specialists have played a pioneering role in the development and innovative use of advanced diagnostic techniques to map the functional areas in the brain prior to surgery.
 These highly specialized tests are performed by interventional radiologists, epileptologists and neuropsychologists.
 These tests are performed while the patient is awake and reduce the risk of loss of speech and memory functions and help in deciding on surgery as a treatment.
 This results in a higher level of care for neurology and neurosurgery patients.

 Functional Magnetic Resonance Imaging (fMRI)

 This specialized MRI scan maps the different types of functions, like language, memory, attention, motor and the visual processes.
 It provides detailed images quickly and moment-to-moment changes in brain activity.
 The fMRI allows surgeons to pinpoint the functional areas of the brain and to improve outcome following surgery.